-Under the direction of President Allasane Ouattara since his inauguration in May 2011, the Government of Côte d’Ivoire continues to move forward with a broad range of programs that have increased the country’s security and improved the economic climate.
+Under the direction of President Alassane Ouattara since his inauguration in May 2011, the Government of Côte d’Ivoire continues to move forward with a broad range of programs that have increased the country’s security and improved the economic climate.
 Over a decade of political unrest and violence began in 1999, culminating in the 2010-11 post-electoral crisis that was precipitated by former President Laurent Gbagbo’s refusal to accept the outcome of the 2010 election.
 Since the Ouattara administration assumed office, the country has largely returned to stability.
-The U.S. Embassy is a fully accompanied post, allowing minor dependents of U.S. government employees to reside at post.
-Similarly, the United Nations allows its employees to have their families in Abidjan.
-The African Development Bank is in the process of returning to Abidjan from its temporary headquarters in Tunis.
-Schools, businesses, the airport, and seaport operate normally.
 However, the government continues to have limited capacity to provide basic services to the Ivoirian population, particularly those related to safety and security issues.
 Police and gendarmes are not always able to fulfill their public security mandates due to inadequate training and an acute lack of resources, such as weapons, transportation, and communications equipment.
 Despite numerous positive developments across virtually all sectors, anti-government elements continue to pose a threat, and attacked government installations several times in 2012 and 2013.

 Entry, Exit & Visa Requirements

 The Ivoirian government requires U.S. citizens to have a valid visa for entry into Côte d'Ivoire, as well as a passport with more than six months of remaining validity.
 U.S. citizens traveling to Côte d'Ivoire should check with the nearest Ivoirian embassy or consulate for details regarding the latest visa procedures and fees.
-Please note that visas are now available at the airport upon arrival, however, they must be requested online prior to arrival in Côte d’Ivoire.
+A new e-visa system went into effect in February 2014.
+Although these e-visas are now available at the airport upon arrival, they must be requested online prior to arrival in Côte d’Ivoire.
 You can obtain more information by accessing the following website: http://www.snedai.com/fr/.
 In addition to visa and passport requirements, an international health certificate showing current yellow fever immunization is required for entry into Côte d’Ivoire.
-Without proof of yellow fever immunization, the traveler may be required to submit to vaccination at entry before clearing immigration, at a cost of 7,000 CFA (approximately $14).
+Without proof of yellow fever immunization, the traveler may be required to submit to vaccination at entry before clearing immigration, at a cost of 7,000 CFA (approximately 14 USD).

-An exit permit is required for all art objects being removed from Côte d'Ivoire.
-The export permit costs 2,000 CFA plus 500 CFA per object (approximately $1.00 to $4.00 ).
+An exit permit is required for all high-value pieces of art being removed from Côte d'Ivoire.
+The export permit costs 2,000 CFA plus 500 CFA per object (approximately 1.00 USD to 4.00 USD).
 Only the National Museum has the authority to issue the permits.